-THE LOVELY BIRDS MAKING THE AIR VOCAL • 9
+THE LOVELY BIRDS MAKING THE AIR VOCAL .
+9

 THE THORNS ARE COVERED WITH ROSES 10

-Trees of the forest testify to God's care . • 10
+Trees of the forest testify to God's care 10

 THERE ARE FLOWERS UPON THE THISTLES 11

-RECOVERING OF SIGHT TO THE BLIND" • 12
+"RECOVERING OF SIGHT TO THE BLIND".
+12

-HE WEPT OVER THE CITY HE LOVED 13
+HE WEPT OVER THE CITY HE LOVED .
+13

-Behold Him in the wilderness ٠ 14
+Behold Him in the wilderness 14

-In Gethsemane 15
+IN GETHSEMANE 15

-Upon the cross • 16
+Upon the cross 16

 In the light of the cross 17

-No escape of ourselves from the pit of sin .
-21
+No escape of ourselves from the pit of sin 21

-A STRANGE LIGHT BROKE UPON HIS VISION 22
+A STRANGE LIGHT BROKE UPON HIS VISION .
+22

-YE SHALL SEE HEAVEN OPEN" 23
+"YE SHALL SEE HEAVEN OPEN" 23

-I AM THE WAY, THE TRUTH, AND THE LIFE" 25
+"I AM THE WAY, THE TRUTH, AND THE LIFE".
+25

-THE GRIEF OF ESAU 26
+THE CRIEF OF ESAU 26

 THE CONFESSION WAS FORCED FROM HIS GUILTY SOUL 27

-BALAAM ACKNOWLEDGED HIS GUILT .'
-27
+BALAAM ACKNOWLEDGED HIS GUILT 27

-THE "LIGHT WHICH LIGHTETH EVERY MAN".
-28
+THE "LIGHT WHICH LIGHTETH EVERY MAN". , 28

-Snow scene : 29
+Snow scene 29

 At the foot of the cross 31

-32

-T • -

-THE WATER OF LIFE • 33

-THE WATER OF LIFE • 33 34

-THE WATER OF LIFE 33 34 35
+THE WATER OF LIFE 32

-The water of life Our own righteousness is as filthy rags God be merciful to me a sinner" The Pharisee's boastful prayer The Forbidden Fruit • 33 34 35 37

-The water of life Our own righteousness is as filthy rags God be merciful to me a sinner" The Pharisee's boastful prayer The Forbidden Fruit The voice of God speaking to your soul • 33 34 35 37 40
+Our own righteousness is as filthy rags 33

-THE WATER OF LIFE OUR OWN RIGHTEOUSNESS IS AS FILTHY RAGS.
-GOD BE MERCIFUL TO ME A SINNER".
-THE PHARISEE'S BOASTFUL PRAYER.
-THE FORBIDDEN FRUIT THE VOICE OF GOD SPEAKING TO YOUR SOUL NO NEED OF LONG AND WEARISOME PILGRIMAGES.
-33 34 35 37 40 42

-THE WATER OF LIFE OUR OWN RIGHTEOUSNESS IS AS FILTHY RAGS.
-GOD BE MERCIFUL TO ME A SINNER".
-THE PHARISEE'S BOASTFUL PRAYER.
-THE FORBIDDEN FRUIT THE VOICE OF GOD SPEAKING TO YOUR SOUL NO NEED OF LONG AND WEARISOME PILGRIMAGES NO PAINFUL PENANCES. • 33 34 35 37 40 42 43

-THE WATER OF LIFE OUR OWN RIGHTEOUSNESS IS AS FILTHY RAGS.
-GOD BE MERCIFUL TO ME A SINNER".
-THE PHARISEE'S BOASTFUL PRAYER.
-THE FORBIDDEN FRUIT THE VOICE OF GOD SPEAKING TO YOUR SOUL NO NEED OF LONG AND WEARISOME PILGRIMAGES. • 33 34 35 37 40 42
+"GOD BE MERCIFUL TO ME A SINNER" 34

+THE PHARISEE'S BOASTFUL PRAYER .
+35

+THE FORBIDDEN FRUIT

+THE VOICE OF GOD SPEAKING TO YOUR SOUL 40

+NO NEED OF LONG AND WEARISOME PILGRIMAGES 42

+No painful penances 43

+FAST IN THE SNARES OF SATAN 47

+THE LOVE OF MONEY 48

+Car up no proper so Usa accepton? -

+ILLUSTRATIONS 7

-"Arise, take up thy bed" 55
+Arise, take up thy bed" .
+55

 "A LAMB WITHOUT BLEMISH AND WITHOUT SPOT" .
 56

 THE WHITE ROBES OF RIGHTEOUSNESS 57

 "HIS FATHER SAW HIM" 58

-"CAN A WOMAN FORGET?"
+'CAN A WOMAN FORGET?"
 59

 As you read the promises 60

-"THE WIND BLOWETH WHERE IT LISTETH" 61
+"THE WIND BLOWETH WHERE IT LISTETH".
+61

-If he restore the pledge 63
+IF HE RESTORE THE PLEDGE 63

 THE PATH BECOMES BRIGHT 64

 THEY SHALL BE CALLED "TREES OF RIGHTEOUSNESS" 71

 As the flower turns to the sun 73

-THE SUBJECT FOR THE SOUL'S CONTEMPLATION 75
+THE SUBJECT FOR THE SOUL'S CONTEMPLATION .
+75

-THEY WERE WITH HIM IN THE HOUSE .
-77
+They were with Him in the house 77

-"Lo, I am with you alway" 7 9
+"Lo, I am with you alway" 79

-LIKE STREAMS OF WATER FROM A LIVING FOUNTAIN .
-81
+LIKE STREAMS OF WATER FROM A LIVING FOUNTAIN 81

 HE WALKED UPON THE WAVES OF GALILEE 87

-LESSONS FROM THE THINGS OF NATURE 89
+LESSONS FROM THE THINGS OF NATURE .
+89

-HE WHO UPHOLDS THE UNNUMBERED WORLDS 90
+HE WHO UPHOLDS THE UNNUMBERED WORLDS .
+90

 CARES FOR THE LITTLE BROWN SPARROW 90

 VEINS OF PRECIOUS METAL 96

 PRAYERS RISE LIKE PRECIOUS INCENSE 103

-NEHEMIAH MAKING HIS REQUEST BEFORE ARTAXERXES 102
+NEHEMIAH MAKING HIS REQUEST BEFORE ARTAXERXES 104

-THE HAND THAT WAS NAILED TO THE CROSS 100
+THE HAND THAT WAS NAILED TO THE CROSS 109

-CHRISTIANS ARE SET AS LIGHT-BEARERS .
-120
+CHRISTIANS ARE SET AS LIGHT-BEARERS 120

 GATHER THE ROSES 121

 BEAUTIFUL GARDEN SPOILED WITH THORNS 122

-GOD'S PROMISES LIKE FRAGRANT FLOWERS 12

-BRIERS AND THORNS 12

-THEY MUST FEED THEIR YOUNG 129

-JOY IN HEAVEN OVER ONE SOUL REDEEMED 132
+God's promises like fragrant flowers 123

+Briers and thorns 123